facebookresearch/RAM/projects/self_taught_evaluator/README.md

 ## Model training details

-Model were trained using the preference optimization recipe from the open-source [fairseq2 library](https://github.com/facebookresearch/fairseq2).
+Models were trained using the preference optimization recipe using the open-source [fairseq2 library](https://github.com/facebookresearch/fairseq2).
 Training was executed on SLURM-based cluster using multi-node A100 setup: 3 nodes training for first iteration SFT model and 8 nodes training for the second iteration DPO model that was released.
 Model selection is done via early stopping based on the pairwise judgement accuracy computed over the helpsteer2 validation set.

 **SFT training config and example run command**